achakarov/angular-project/README.md

 # MyBlog

-The project shows a blog app created with Angular & Firebase/Firestore.
+The project shows a blog app created with Angular & Firebase/Firestore as part of the final exam for the Angular course in SoftUni.

 ## Functionality for guest users